dhruvraj-singh-rawat/Duplito/README.md

 Following are the instruction to you need to follow to get this project up and running into your local machine for testing and development purporse.

-Following are the steps to create Python virtual environment to create an isolated environment for this Python project.
-This is recommended so that this project and each other project can have its own dependencies, regardless of what dependencies every other project has.
+Following are the steps to create Python virtual environment for this project.
+This is recommended so that this project and other project can have its own dependencies, regardless of what dependencies every other project has.

 ### Installing